Redrawing the Map of the Energy World

 History, geography and geopolitics

 Energy plays a unique role on the world stage, guaranteeing military strength, economic development, transportation of people and goods, and social well-being.
 The price of energy, and oil and gas in particular, is set by the global interplay of supply and demand.
 For many oil and gas producing nations, it has become such a vital part of their economy that it wields a decisive influence on politics.
-And in recent decades, people worldwide have woken up to the fact that energy also impacts another key issue: climate change.
+And in recent decades, people worldwide have woken up to the fact that energy also impacts another key issue: .

 Six key factors in the geopolitics of energy are described below.